There is no replacement for the half-century-old An-24, Yak-40, and L-410: the aviation industry will dig into the budget

-Without government subsidies, new aviation technology has no chance of paying off
+Without government subsidies, new aviation equipment has no chance of paying off

 Russian regional airlines are forced to keep Soviet half-century-old An-24/26, Yak-40, L-410 and other "on wing" due to the lack of an actual replacement.
-But in the future, in the segment of regional and local air transportation, without government subsidies, new aviation technology has no chance of paying off, according to aviation expert, Executive Director of Aviaport agency, Oleg Panteleev.
+But in the future, in the segment of regional and local air transportation, without government subsidies, new aviation equipment has no chance of paying off, according to aviation expert Oleg Panteleev, Executive Director of Aviaport agency.

 Keep "on wing"

-According to Panteleev, it is therefore advisable to extend the calendar life of liners of these types, maintain competencies in the repair of components and assemblies, and train personnel for these aircraft.
+According to Panteleev, it is therefore advisable to extend the calendar life of these types of aircraft, maintain competencies in the repair of components and assemblies, and train personnel for these aircraft.

 Panteleev expressed confidence that the aviation industry will be ready to deploy mass production of mainline aircraft — from the 100-seat SJ-100 to the 210-seat Tu-214.